K1329284/EPE/README.txt

   LOCKED-PLATFORM {KEY CODE}
   PAD (when active, otherwise doesn't have any effect)

+Naming convention:
+  A lot of these names have alt-names that can be used.
+  Like teleporters which can have TELEPORTER, TELE, or TP instead.
+  TELEPORTER-TO can become TP2.
+  And many others have names that might save you.
+  Like: HURDLE -> HURD -> H
+  Or the fact that all "FORCED-____"s can use "F-____" instead!
+  Also all dashes or undescores do nothing when it comes to names, so feel free to use them or not.
+  Suggest names you think should be added if you want, I'll add them if they don't overlap.
+  Check typeToName() from the EPE Compiler python script to find all the names for each.

 What else?
   So there are some more things, such as gamerules that you can change.